PikachuPenial/Titanmod/PATCHNOTES.md

 - Adjusted view model for the Riot Shield

+- The melee at the end of a gun game ladder is now randomized

 - Fixed AA-12 being considered a rifle instead of a shotgun

 - Fixed HK53 being considered a LMG instead of a rifle